Skinny Legs Female

 Your leg muscles are big.
 Even if they’re small right now, they’re still quite a bit bigger than the other muscles in your body.
 They can grow much bigger.
 But to build bigger legs, you need to eat enough food to support muscle growth.

 If you’re overweight or skinny-fat, you can use the fat on your body to fuel some muscle growth.
 If you’re getting stronger every week, you don’t need to worry about eating more food.
-However, if you’re thin, you’ll need to get your extra energy from eating extra food.
-We have a full article on that here.

 Conclusion